gspetro-NOAA/ufs-weather-model/.github/pull_request_template.md

 - Transparency in the use of generative AI is required by NOAA policy.
 Was GenAI used in this work?
    - [ ] No.
    - [ ] Yes.
 [Generative AI tool (insert name, if any)] was used to assist with developing this code.
      - [ ] The code has been reviewed, edited, and validated by NWS staff.
+(Note: If the code has not yet been reviewed by NWS staff, leave unchecked, and OMD CMs will review as part of the PR review process.)
 - [ ] Fill out all sections of this template.

 ---